arcus/education_modules/demystifying_geospatial_data/demystifying_geospatial_data.md

 **Geospatial Data** is any data that includes information about the location of an object or event on the Earth.
 We think of these locations as being on the Earth's surface, but they might actually be a bit above the surface, like weather or airplane flight paths, or below, like oil deposits.

+We use [**latitutde**](https://en.wikipedia.org/wiki/Latitude) and [**longitude**](https://en.wikipedia.org/wiki/Longitude) to describe locations on Earth.
+If you have any data that includes latitude and longitude, you have geospatial data!

+While geospatial data could be a specific **point**, give by a single set of latitude/longitude coordinates, it could also be a **line segment** connecting two locations, a series of line segments connecting a sequence of points, or a **polygon**, which is a region enclosed by points connected with line segments.
+These are the kinds of geospatial data that maps do a particularly good job of presenting.

 More than Maps
 -------------------

-While maps can be an extremely effective way to display geospatial data, not all geospatial is easily represented by maps, nor are maps the most effective way to study some questions.
+While maps can be an extremely effective way to display geospatial data, not all geospatial discovery is easily represented by maps, nor are maps the most effective way to study some questions.

 For example, a [study by the CHOP Policy Lab](https://link.springer.com/content/pdf/10.1007/s11524-022-00633-7.pdf) used geospatial data both about patient addresses and the locations of trees and other vegetation throughout the city of Philadelphia to study whether living near green spaces impacts the number of exacerbated asthma attacks experienced by children.